Other Common Names: baby rose, Japanese rose, seven-sisters rose, rambler rose

 Where does it grow?

 It tolerates a wide range of site conditions and is able to invade forests, fields, pastures, riparian areas, and many other habitats.
 It grows over all of the eastern U.S as well as the west coast states and British Columbia.
+In Washington, multiflora rose appears to have scattered populations throughout the state, but distribution data may be lacking.
+Click here to view herbarium records from the Consortium of Pacific Northwest Herbaria.

 How Does it Reproduce?